 Tradition The Masters has lots of it, from the green jacket and the Crows Nest to the honorary starters, the Champions Dinner, the caddie uniforms and the Par 3 Contest.
 Not all the traditions have been that great, frankly.
 One of the most egregious was fixed in 2012 when Condoleezza Rice and Darla Moore were given membership to Augusta.
-In 2017, Augusta hosted the Women’s Amateur.
+In 2017, Augusta began hosting the Women’s Amateur.
 The traditions associated with the tournament itself are the kind that develop a rich patina over the years, imparting a deep character and personality to the event.
 Of course, that’s not to say we can’t poke a little fun at all that tradition too, as Will Farrell does here.

 Innovation Augusta may be traditional, but it ain’t hidebound.
 Change happens as needed.
 When Hootie Johnson became chairman in 1998, he made up for lost time.
 He brought diversity into the organization, created a world-class philanthropic arm, reshaped and lengthened the course and brought a tone of humility that had been lacking at Augusta.
 And he helped create the great Drive, Chip & Putt contest in 2014, a gold standard for bringing kids into the game.
+And in 2021, two words: Lee Elder.

 Beauty They say that even the trees are power-washed at Augusta.
 I once heard that the head groundskeeper had a standing $100 bet for anyone who could find a weed anywhere on the property; it may be apocryphal, but having walked the course dozens of times, I wouldn’t take the bet.
 The azaleas are perfectly clipped and the quartz-filled bunkers are gleaming white.
 But it’s not just the pruning and polishing.
 The natural layout of the course is stunning, particularly the bobsled run from the 10th tee box down to Amen Corner, the cozy little hollow down by the 16th green and the long sightlines you can get from one side of the course to the other.